-Hosting a suite of business-critical passenger, operational, safety and security applications, Icomera has deployed a best-in-class example of the digital train for Northern.
+Hosting a suite of business-critical passenger, operational, safety and security applications, Icomera has deployed a best-in-class example of the Intelligent Train for Northern.

 From the initial system design, through to the commissioning process, to providing ongoing remote and onsite support, Icomera continues to play a pivotal role in the roll-out, guiding Northern’s migration towards a fully digital fleet.

 A publicly-owned UK rail operator, Northern connects tens of thousands of people to work, leisure and education every day.
 Its fleet of trains travel between regional hubs including Bradford, Carlisle, Chester, Liverpool, Leeds, Manchester, Sheffield, Hull and Newcastle.

 Icomera began working with Northern in 2014, supporting a Passenger Wi-Fi, Passenger Information and Onboard Entertainment solution for 24 of Northern Rail’s class C333, C322 and C321 electric trains, running on routes connecting Leeds, Bradford, Doncaster and Skipton.
 Serving 1.1 million passengers travelling in and out of Leeds each month, the roll-out garnered positive results; in a post-launch survey, 87% of travellers stated that Icomera’s Wi-Fi service met or exceeded their expectations.

 Designing the Intelligent Train

 In 2016, the relationship evolved when Northern awarded Icomera a crucial role as part of its ambitious vision to design and build a best-in-class Intelligent Train on more than 260 of Northern’s refurbished trains operating throughout its network.